If you want to own a large but peaceful fish that is most active at night, you might want to consider the vampire pleco.

 Their scientific name is Leporacanthicus Galaxias and they are part of the Loricariidae family.

-Vampire Pleco are expensive fish, costing between $60 and $100.
+Vampire Pleco is expensive fish, costing between $60 and $100.
 Prices can jump much higher if a fish is very large and beautiful.

 Vampire Plecos are peaceful fish that keep to the bottom of the tank.
 If the tank gets too crowded they may demonstrate aggressive behavior in a struggle for territory.